 Health Sector development Strategy

-After 2012, when new government came in force, by Governmental decree was adopted Georgian Healthcare System State Concept 2014-2020 “Universal Healthcare and Quality Management for Protection of Patient Rights” (GoG Decree #724, 26.12.2014), which is a vision of healthcare system development that comprises basics of the sector development in relation to principles and values recognized at international and national levels.
+After 2012, when the new government came in to force, by Governmental decree Georgian Healthcare System State Concept 2014-2020 “Universal Healthcare and Quality Management for Protection of Patient Rights” (GoG Decree #724, 26.12.2014) was adopted which is a vision of healthcare system development that comprises basics of the sector development in relation to principles and values recognized at international and national levels.

 The aim of the state policy in the healthcare sector is to increase life expectancy of Georgian population, reduce maternal and child mortality, improve health status and quality of life; this aim could be attained through provision of universal access to quality medical services and modern pharmaceutical products, balanced distribution of financial burden and increasing financial protection in the healthcare sector, effective use of existing resources, adequate response to population’s health needs and development of flexible governance system.